robocup-junior/ir-golf-ball/README.md

   </tbody>
 </table>

 We recomend ordering from LCSC but you can find all the componets on other sites as well (Mouser,Digikey...).
-For finding best suplier for you, we recomend using https://octopart.com/ and checking out list of eqvivalent componts (TODO list of eqvivalent components)
+For finding best suplier for you, we recomend using https://octopart.com/ and checking out list of eqvivalent componts (TODO list of eqvivalent components and selection criterias)

 ### 3. Mechanical components
 #### Filament